 (you’ll always see the total amount your recipient will receive upfront)

-Here’s how InstaReM and TransferWise compare when sending ₹100,000 to the UK from India.
+Here’s how InstaReM and TransferWise (now Wise) compare when sending ₹100,000 to the UK from India.

 How to send money from India to the UK online with InstaReM?